Wruczek/SuperCensor/CONTRIBUTING.md

 #####If you can, please use [Bukkit ticket system](http://dev.bukkit.org/bukkit-plugins/supercensor/tickets/) for reporting issues.

-If not, feel free to post issues here, on GitHub, but please provide the following information:
+If not, feel free to post issues here, on GitHub, but please provide the following informations:

 - Plugin version (/sc info) and server version (/version):